-If you're interested in the rewarding nature and fast pace of working in healthcare but feel you are more suited for an office than an operating room, a career in medical billing may be perfect for you.
+If you're interested in working in healthcare but feel you are more suited for an office than an operating room, a career in medical billing may be perfect for you.
 Medical coding and billing specialists help keep doctors' offices running smoothly by coordinating billing and reimbursement.
-If you have an eye for details, strong communication skills, and are computer-savvy, consider enrolling in an online education program to earn your associate degree in medical billing.
+If you have an eye for details, strong communication skills, and are computer-savvy, consider enrolling in an online education program and earning your associate degree in medical billing.

-Once you have completed your associate degree, you are eligible to become certified as a Registered Health Information Technician.
+Once you have completed your associate degree, you should be able to become certified as a Registered Health Information Technician.
 Typical coursework for a degree in medical billing includes:

 - Medical terminology

 - Computer science